-Reports that unemployment is falling and gross domestic product is rising in the United States is positive news for the $100 billion staffing sector; and publicly traded companies in it such as Paychex (NASDAQ: PAYX), TrueBlue (NYSE: TBC), Labor SMART (OTC: LTNC), and ManpowerGroup (NYSE: MAN).
+Reports that unemployment is falling and gross domestic product is rising in the United States is positive news for the $100 billion staffing sector and publicly-traded companies in it such as Paychex (NASDAQ: PAYX), TrueBlue (NYSE: TBI), Labor SMART (OTC: LTNC), and ManpowerGroup (NYSE: MAN).

 Firms in the staffing industry are uniquely situated now to gain, and benefit those owning the stock, no matter what happens to the American economy.

 Demand Spiked in the Great Recession

 That was clearly demonstrated during the Great Recession.
 Due to its impact on the collective business psyche, many firms pulled back from hiring full-time workers.
 As a result, there was a greater demand for the products and services of the staffing industry.
 From there, the stock prices rose for Paychex and others.

 This is especially true for those in the $29 billion demand labor sector of the staffing group.
 For the last year of market action, TrueBlue has climbed more than 70%.
 Labor SMART, also operating in the demand labor industry, has posted record revenues for the most recent quarters.
 So strong is business for Labor SMART that it is expanding its areas of operation in all aspects.

 The staffing industry is promising for long-term investors in that it should continue to prosper.
 Businesses are now firmly committed to utilizing the goods and services of these entities, no matter the economic environment.
 During the Great Recession, companies realized the value of project workers.

 There are many reasons for that, not all having to do with the lower costs.

 Flexibility is very important for many businesses.
 Not all are in the blue-collar sector: hands and backs to work on the loading dock for a day or two during peak periods.
 Law firms have a huge demand for attorneys and other legal professionals to work on temporary assignments.